 With the resources in our community, no child should have to sleep in a car.
-Yet, as many as 1,000 Sarasota County students are identified as homeless each school year.
-Missing from that total are younger siblings not yet of school age and additional families who hide their circumstances to ensure that they can stay together.
-These latter children and families who go "under the radar" are most vulnerable of all.
+Yet as many as 1,000 students in the Sarasota County public school system are identified as homeless each year.
+And that count misses their younger siblings and the additional families who hide their circumstances for fear of being separated.

-Together with our donors, Gulf Coast made a commitment to transform our region’s system of services for homeless children and their families and to rally the philanthropic support to make those changes permanent.
+Gulf Coast made a commitment to transform the way our region cares for homeless children and their families.
+Together with our donors and